-The story stops abruptly at a critical point.
-We are asking all children and young people in classrooms in Scotland to reflect on why the things they have read are unacceptable and we want them to participate in changing this story.
-By creating new narratives we are sending out a message that this kind of bullying behaviour should never be tolerated.
+The story stops abruptly at a critical point after the main characters have experienced a series of bullying behaviours.
+Divide your class into small groups and support them to reflect on why the events in the story are unacceptable.
+Encourage each group to participate in changing this story.
+Explain that by creating new narratives we are sending out a message that this kind of bullying behaviour should never be tolerated.

-Send your pupils’ story endings to STEP by February 19th 2021.
+Please encourage groups to enter the national competition to complete the story.
+Send your pupils’ story endings to STEP firstname.lastname@example.org by the 30th April 2021.
 We will select five endings to be illustrated by Metaphrog.
 These stories will be published and distributed to all schools in Scotland.

 Questions to begin discussions with learners